Skip Nav Destination

 Published: 28 August 2012

-... biophysical characterization showed competition with UTP binding.
+... and biophysical characterization showed competition with UTP binding.
 We determined the crystal structure of a representative aminoquinazoline bound to the Haemophilus influenzae isoenzyme at a resolution of 2.0 Å. The inhibitor occupies part of the UTP site, skirts the outer perimeter of the GlcNAc1-P ( N...

 Includes: Supplementary data